obito/pattern/README.md

 # pattern

-Filter different colors in an image, originally to facilitate sewing patterns
+Filter different colors in an image, originally to facilitate sewing patterns.

 # Original Problem